Juniper/terraform-provider-mist/docs/resources/org_gatewaytemplate.md

 Optional:

-- `disable_igmp` (Boolean) if the network will only be the soruce of the multicast traffic, IGMP can be disabled
+- `disable_igmp` (Boolean) If the network will only be the soruce of the multicast traffic, IGMP can be disabled
 - `enabled` (Boolean)
 - `groups` (Attributes Map) Group address to RP (rendezvous point) mapping.
 Property Key is the CIDR (example "225.1.0.3/32") (see [below for nested schema](#nestedatt--networks--multicast--groups))